vsupapo/BookNook/README.md

 In order to run the BookNook application, you will need the `mongo-java-driver-3.8.1.jar` file and a Java IDE such as Eclipse or IntelliJ.

 ## Installation
-1. Download the BookNook application
-2. Open the project in your IDE
+1. Import the project to your IDE
-3. Add the Mongo Java driver to your target folder
+2. Add the Mongo Java driver to your target folder

 ## BookNook Features
 BookNook lets you: